 This year the theme for Mental Health Awareness week is Mental health in an Unequal World

 When we are struggling, and feeling low, despondent or even desperate, having someone reach out, notice our need and let us know they are there for us can make all the difference.
 Now, more than ever, people all over the world are struggling with anxiety, depression, relationship difficulties, work issues, health issues and, sadly, bereavement.

-During this time of crisis, we are seeing, and maybe offering, acts of kindness all around us, but we may also be feeling very isolated.
+During this time of crisis, and uncertainty we are seeing, and maybe offering, acts of kindness all around us, but we may also be feeling very isolated.
 No one should have to struggle alone.
 Reach out to a friend or relative, make that email, pick up the phone.

 When difficulties seem to overwhelm us, counselling can be a great help.
 Knowing the therapist is walking alongside us, supporting us and helping us make sense of our lives, can really help.
 During this time of lockdown and social distancing, counsellors are still here.
 Starting counselling is daunting when we can start the work face to face and may feel even more so by video or telephone call, but you do not need to struggle alone.
 Help is here.